CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-2--Isomorphisms-and-Path-Algebra.lagda.md

     fro-to z = {!!}
 ```

-## Equivalent notions of Equivalence
+## Equivalent Notions of Equivalence

 mvrnote: out of date

-There are many different, but equivalent, ways to define the notion of
+There are many different but equivalent, ways to define the notion of
 equivalence in homotopy type theory.
-Above we defined equivalences using what we
+Above we defined equivalences as
-could more precisely call a "bi-sectional equivalence": an equivalence is a
+what we could more precisely call "bi-invertible maps": a function
-function which has section that itself has a section.
-We can also define
+which has both a left-inverse and right-inverse.

-equivalences using `bi-invertible equivalences`: an equivalence is a function
+We can also define equivalences using `bi-invertible equivalences`: an
-with a section and a *retract*.
-Let's see this definition now.
+equivalence is a function with a section and a *retract*.
+Let's see

-mvrnote possible exercise: x ≤ y if and only if Σ z ꞉ ℕ , x + z ≡ y
+this definition now.